kolektiv/kolektiv.github.io/drafts/2011-09-06-orchard-shell-activation.md

 This is where Orchard can go back and take advantage of some of the extensibility options built in to the ASP.NET MVC 3 framework.
 When you register a route in ASP.NET MVC 3, the method signature on the `RouteCollection` actually takes a `RouteBase`, which can be extended.
 So the route publisher actually orders the `RouteDescriptor` instances it has (by the Priority property which you can set when registering routes &mdash; as the order of routes is important in ASP.NET MVC 3) and then turns each route descriptor in to an instance of `ShellRoute`, which extends `RouteBase`.

 It's worth seeing what `ShellRoute` is and how it works as the principle could be applied elsewhere.
-It can be found in **Mvc/Routes/ShellRoute.cs** in the **ORchard.Framework** project.
+It can be found in **Mvc/Routes/ShellRoute.cs** in the **Orchard.Framework** project.

 The crucial points in here are that it overrides `GetRouteData` and `GetVirtualPath` to ensure that the route only responds and matches if the request is for the right shell.
 It does this with the following code at the start of each of those methods: